Glossary of Terms

 Technical assistance (TA) is the process of providing the expertise needed to an individual or organization in order to assist with a specific issue or to promote greater capacity within the organization.
 Some of the most common ways of providing technical assistance include one-on-one consultation, peer to peer learning, or through an on-line information resource.
 A resource for technical assistance in California is the Center for Non-Profit Management https://cnmsocal.org/

-Types of cultural districts for California's program - the California Cultural Districts program refers to a basic typology for cultural districts in California, including geographic context (urban, suburban, & rural), focus (consumption, production, heritage) as well as where the district is in a life-cycle (emerging, mid-point & established).
+Types of cultural districts for California's program - The California Cultural Districts program refers to a basic typology for cultural districts in California, including geographic context (urban, suburban, & rural) and focus (production, heritage).

 · Cultural production district means a district that emphasizes the creation of art, craft, and other creative products, with a concentration of artist studios, creative workplaces, and other assets focused on production.
 An example might be an artist studio district.